kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/variational_auto-encoders.md

 The auto-encoding variational Bayes does not make the common simplifying about the marginal or posterior probabilities.
 Conversely, this algorithm makes it more generally applicable to such problem scenarios including:

-* **Intractability**.
+* <font face="Lora">Intractability</font>.
 1) The integral of the evidence function
 $p_{\theta}(\mathbf{x})=\int p_{\theta}(\mathbf{z})p_{\theta}(\mathbf{x}\vert\mathbf{z})$ is intractable, or else we will be able to differential $p_{\theta}(\mathbf{x})$ w.r.t. $\theta$ directly.
 Or, 2) the exact posterior density
 $p_{\theta}(\mathbf{z}\vert\mathbf{x})$ is intractable, so the EM algorithm cannot be used.
 Or, 3) the required integrals for any reasonable mean-field VB algorithm are also intractable, so the mean-field approach is not possible.
 All these cases appear in the common case of moderately complicated likelihood functions
 $p_{\theta}(\mathbf{x}\vert\mathbf{z})$, e.g. a neural network with a nonlinear hidden layer.
-* **A large dataset**.
+* <font face="Lora">A large dataset</font>.
 For larger datasets, sampling-based solutions, e.g. Monte Carlo EM, would in general be too slow.
 In addition, the SGVB algorithm naturally enables the online learning procedure, an advantage not found in most similar algorithms.

 The authors therefore proposed a solution to three related problems in the above scenario: